Milan Bandić: Political street renaming and monuments

-In the early 1990s, the new post-Communist government carried out a series of street renames, returning many pre-1941 street names, but also giving some streets new names.
+In the early 1990s, the new post-Communist government began renaming a series of streets, returning many pre-1941 street names, but also giving some streets new names.
 The most controversial rename was that of the Square of the Victims of Fascism, which was named Croatian Nobles Square.
 After SDP came to power in 2000, the square's pre-1990 name was returned, while the new name was transferred to the nearby Stock Market Square.
 Though the wave of renames almost completely subsided after 1995, Bandić administration also took a leading role in a few high-profile cases of street renaming.
 In 2008 he opposed protests calling for renaming Marshal Tito Square, named after Yugoslavia's long-time Communist leader Josip Broz Tito, to its erstwhile name Theatre Square, saying that there were "no historical reasons to change [its] name".
 Nevertheless, in 2017 he proposed a successful motion to change its name to Republic of Croatia Square.
 Branko Lustig, a Croatian Jewish film producer and member of Bandić's party, was removed from his seat in Zagreb Assembly by Bandić after he refused to support the motion.

-In 2006, there was a movement to name a square after the first president of Croatia, Franjo Tuđman.
+In 2006, a movement emerged to name a square after the first president of the Republic of Croatia, Franjo Tuđman.
 Right-wing supporters of Tuđman proposed renaming various major squares after Tuđman, while left-wing opponents proposed the long meadow in the wide central reservation of Croatian Fraternal Union Street.
 Bandić, who multiple times stated that Tuđman would get the "most beautiful square in Zagreb because he deserves it", ultimately gave the president the hitherto unnamed park behind Rudolf barracks, a move criticised by the right.
 The park was initially intended to be remodelled into an urban square with a water park and pavilion with shops and restaurants, creating per Bandić, "the second heart of the city".
 Bandić later fielded a proposal to build a road interchange there in order to speed up car traffic in the city centre.
 The projects were not carried out.
 In 2015, after forming a coalition with HDZ, Bandić ardently supported their plan to rename Zagreb Airport after Tuđman.
 Tuđman's bust was eventually erected on the median of CFU Street, where Bandić had in 2012 placed a number of controversial fountains.

 Another 2006 controversy erupted over the 150th anniversary of the birth of scientist Nikola Tesla, which Bandić celebrated by "erecting" Ivan Meštrović's statue of Tesla, which was relocated from its original position at the Ruđer Bošković Institute (RBI) to Tesla Street in Donji grad.
 Various institutions, including RBI, the Academy of Fine Arts, and Ivan Meštrović Museum, stated that the decision went against the wishes of Meštrović.
 The sculptor had strongly intended that the sculpture be shown paired with a statue of Bošković at the RBI, going as far as to destroy the moulds to prevent replication of the statues.
 The return of the statue was the subject of an unsuccessful petition in 2013.